Python-SIP/sip/doc/annotations.rst

 .. class-annotation:: FileExtension

     This string annotation is used to specify the filename extension to be used for the file containing the generated code for this class.
-A separate file will be generated even if the :option:`-j <sip5 -j>` command line option is specified.

 .. class-annotation:: ExportDerived